adkelley/cljs-webgl-examples/README.md

 And then opening the `resources/public/index.html` page in a webGL capable browser.

-Alternatively (and highly recommended), [Figwheel](https://github.com/bhauman/lein-figwheel) support has been added for a better, more interactive development experience:
+Alternatively (when you're developing your own examples), [Figwheel](https://github.com/bhauman/lein-figwheel) support has been added for a better, more interactive development experience:

     $ lein figwheel